The Ultimate Zanzibar Visitor’s Guide

 Much has changed since the slave traders and explorers used Zanzibar as a launching spot for their exploitation and adventures.
 However, much has also remained the same.

 Zanzibar still has a busy port that is used for the shipment of a large amount of goods.
-The islands have also kept its culture and identity that sets it apart from mainland Africa.
+The islands have also kept their culture and identity that sets them apart from mainland Africa.

 While technically part of Tanzania, Zanzibar has a different vibe.
 It’s a laid-back vibe that makes it very easy to forget about the stresses of travel and just relax.
 Happily, that is exactly what we did when we visited.

 If you are looking to visit the island’s amazing beaches, you will have many to choose from.
-If history is your interest, a stroll thru historical Stone Town awaits you.
+If history is your interest, a stroll through historical Stone Town awaits you.

 At a Glance